bitpay/bitcore-blog/contents/articles/cosign-our-multisignature-wallet-in-development/index.md

 The transactions page is where the magic happens.
 This page looks almost the same as a regular transactions page, with one key difference: When a cosigner sends bitcoins, it is regarded as "partially signed," and shows up on the screens of the other cosigners.
-The other cosigners can either to choose to sign or to ignore the transaction.
+The other cosigners can either choose to sign or to ignore the transaction.
 If enough cosigners sign the transaction (say, three, in the case of a 3-of-5 multisig wallet), the transaction is fully signed and automatically broadcast to the bitcoin network.

 ![4](/blog/images/cosign-4-send.jpg)